 — Leading role: Programs will build the capacities of parents, youth and children to lead their own development.
 Each group will be given the space and support required to take decisions and action to improve the wellbeing of children in their communities and Areas.

 — Linkages: Programs will be linked to and strengthen the resources that poor people call upon to improve their lives.
 Efforts will strive to build on the existing energies in communities and on relevant efforts of other development agencies.

 — Accountability: Programs will be recognized by sponsors and donors for their value in addressing child poverty, and at the same time will be accountable to the partner communities, especially the powerless and marginalized groups.

-The process for conducting Area Strategic Planning was structured to reflect these principles and aims.
+I structured the process for conducting Area Strategic Planning to reflect these principles and aims.
 It was foreseen that the proposed ASP process would evolve and be innovated upon beyond the pilot year, as Areas discovered other ways to achieve these same goals.
-However, for the purposes of the pilot year the ASP process would follow the following process consisting of four stages:
+However, for the purposes of the pilot year the ASP process would follow a four-stage process:

 - Community reflections on child poverty and adversity: Initial immersion and reflection in communities to gain a deep understanding of child poverty in each context, including its manifestations and causes, as well as the resources poor people rely on to address these.

 - Area synthesis and draft program and project planning: Developing programs and projects which respond to the immediate and structural causes of child ill-being in the Area while building on the existing resources identified.